Future of Freight Trucking: 7 Signs Electric Is On The Rise

 5. Honda and Isuzu Join Forces on Fuel Cells

-Three months prior to the announcement that Daimler AG and Volvo Group are working together on fuel cell technology, Japanese commercial vehicle manufacturers, Honda and Isuzu announced they will conduct joint research on fuel-cell-powered heavy-duty trucks.
-This marks the first time that Honda will make its fuel cell expertise available to another company.
+Three months before the announcement that Daimler AG and Volvo Group are working together on fuel cell technology, Japanese commercial vehicle manufacturers Honda and Isuzu announced they would conduct joint research on fuel-cell-powered heavy-duty trucks.
+This marks the first time Honda will make its fuel cell expertise available to another company.

 As stated in a joint release, “Isuzu has been striving to promote the utilization of low-carbon and sustainable energy.
 To that end, Isuzu has been researching and developing various powertrains including clean diesel engine, engines for natural gas vehicles (NGVs) and electric vehicle (EV) powertrains, which accommodate a broad range of customer needs and how vehicles are used.
 In parallel, Honda has been working toward the realization of a carbon-free society and, to this end, in addition to hybrid and battery electric vehicles, Honda has been researching and developing fuel cell vehicles (FCVs), the ultimate environmental technology, for more than 30 years.”